-For the year ended September 30, 2020, the fair value of donated services of \$34,588 is included as donations revenue on the combined statement of activities and as professional fees on the combined statement of functional expenses.
-No such donated services were recorded for the year ended September 30, 2019.
+For the years ended September 30, 2021 and 2020, the fair value of donated services of \$41,738 and \$34,588 were recorded as donations revenue on the combined statement of activities and as professional fees on the combined statement of functional expenses

 The Organization receives a significant amount of donated services from unpaid volunteers who assist with the different functions of the Organization.
-For the years ended September 30, 2020 and 2019, no donated services from volunteers have been recognized in the combined statements of activities because the criteria for recognition was not satisfied.
+For the years ended September 30, 2021 and 2020, no donated services from volunteers have been recognized in the combined statements of activities because the criteria for recognition was not satisfied.